SIMBA-Foundation/bloc-explorer-alpha/README.md

 run `npm run serve`, wait for it to finish and once it finishes access http://localhost:8089/ to run Blockcloud Blockchain Explorer on browser.
 The app will automatically reload if you make any changes in any of the source file.

+If it cannot be started, try the following command:`npm rebuild node-sass`

 ### Building:

 run `npm run build`, to build the Blockcloud Blockchain Explorer and wait for it to finish.
 The build will be stored in the `dist/` directory.